MSBivens/learn-web3-dao-10-line-nft-collection/README.md

-# First dApp with Learn Web3 DAO
+# NFT Collection with Learn Web3 DAO

 Created as part of the [Learn Web3 DAO](https://www.learnweb3.io/) Freshman Tack.